amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 #### Search Assets

-Assets Explor supports search assets using UI and type search condition directly in __Search Input__ which is right corner of Asset Explorer UI.
+Assets Explor supports search assets using UI and type search condition directly in __Search Input__ on right corner of Asset Explorer UI.

-Assets Explorer support multiple asset properties search.
+Assets Explorer supports multiple asset properties search.
 For each property, the search condition format is

 > \[AssetPropertyDataHeader]&nbsp; : &nbsp;\[>\|<] &nbsp;\[SearchValue]

-For the format:
+For the above format:

  - `[AssetPropertyDataHeader]` is the table header in Assets Explorer
- - `Colon`: the colon is Required, it connect data header and its value
+ - `Colon` is Required, it connects data header and its value
- - `[>|<]` is not required for string type property.
-If it's not specified, it will default to `>` for number type property
+ - `[>|<]` is not needed for string type property.
+For number type property, if it's not specified, it will default to `>`
  - `[SearchValue]` is the property value we want to search

 __NOTE:__ if there are no valid search format, the input string will trust as the search vaule of __Name__ property of assets.